Campus Improvement Plan

 D) other district-provided, on-campus, and outside professional development related to campus goals

-Strategy's Expected Result/Impact: increased staff efficacy and retention; increased student achievement
+Strategy's Expected Result/Impact: Increased staff efficacy and retention; increased student achievement

-Staff Responsible for Monitoring: administrators, instructional support team, teachers
+Staff Responsible for Monitoring: Administrators, instructional support team, teachers

 Lever 1: Strong School Leadership and Planning, Lever 2: Strategic Staffing, Lever 3: Positive School Culture

-Staff Responsible for Monitoring: administrators, instructional support team
+Staff Responsible for Monitoring: Administrators, instructional support team

 Lever 1: Strong School Leadership and Planning, Lever 2: Strategic Staffing, Lever 5: Effective Instruction

-Performance Objective 3 - CLOSING THE GAPS
+Performance Objective 3 - RELATIVE PERFORMANCE

 Goals